By R.L. Bynum

 The win was memorable, but it stands out because a professional men’s tennis match that preceded UNC’s game on ESPN went long.
 Without the channel or streaming options of today, fans couldn’t watch the game until well into the second half, when ESPN finally switched to the UNC-LSU game.

-The streaming options usually work these days, or ESPN many times starts a game on ESPN News (or other channels) until the preceding game concludes.
+The streaming options usually work these days, and ESPN often starts a game on ESPN News (or other channels) until the preceding game concludes.

 A better option would be for ESPN’s channels, including the ACC Network and SEC Network, to adopt the 2-hour, 15-minute broadcast windows used by The CW for its doubleheaders.
 It doesn’t guarantee that the first game won’t go past that window, but it increases the chance that it finishes within it.